iliakan/javascript-book/en/01-basics/04-mastering-data-types/02-number-math.md

 When you sum two inaccuracies, you get the minor calculation error.

-Of course, that doesn't mean you can't sum numbers in javascript.
+Of course, that doesn't mean you can't sum numbers in JavaScript.
 In fact, you can.

 Actually, there are two ways to sum 0.1 and 0.2:
 <ol>